When I see a couple of kids

 Email Poem |

-Analysis and Comments on High Windows
+Comments, Analysis, and Meaning on High Windows

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem High Windows here.